Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 Adding Genomes
 +++++++++++++++++
-Genomes are housed in separate databases to the syatem databases.
-A single databases can hold many genomes or a separate databases can be created for each genome (not recommended).
-A fallback genome called other initially needs to be added, the following code creates a databases and then adds the fallback  and C. Elegains genome:-
+Genomes are housed in separate databases to the system database.
+A single databases can hold many genomes or separate databases can be created for each genome (not recommended).
+A fallback genome called 'other' initially needs to be added.
+The following code creates a database 'generic_genome' and then adds the fallback 'other' and the C. Elegains(cel1) genome:-

 .. code-block:: python

     flask create_new_genome_database -db_name generic_genome
-    flask add_new_genome --name other --label Other --database generic genome flask add_new_genome --name ce11 --label C. Elegans(ce11) --database generic_genome
+    flask add_new_genome --name other --label Other --database generic_genome flask add_new_genome --name ce11 --label C. Elegans(ce11) --database generic_genome